 Americans filled approximately 60 million prescriptions for sleeping pills in 2011.

-People taking sleeping pills have about a 44 percent higher risk of developing infections such as sinusitis, upper respiratory tract infections, herpes and more.
+People taking sleeping pills have about a 44% higher risk of developing infections such as sinusitis, upper respiratory tract infections, herpes, and more.

 Approximately one in 500 children in the United States are on sleeping pills.

-Suicidal ideation can manifest and lead to tragedy, as well.
-Physician-proctored detoxification helps diminish severe withdrawals and allows for behavioral observation, and reduces the potential for adverse complications such as seizures.
+Suicidal ideation can manifest and lead to tragedy.
+Physician-proctored detoxification helps diminish severe withdrawals, allows for behavioral observation, and reduces the potential for adverse complications such as seizures.
 Treatment centers across the country focus on helping Sonata addiction sufferers recover mentally and physically, as well as decreasing the odds of relapse.

 Prescription sleeping pill addiction plagues millions of Americans, but hope for recovery is out there.
 Community support groups and inpatient and outpatient treatment programs can equip sufferers with the resources needed to overcome this debilitating struggle.
 Contact a treatment provider today to discuss Sonata treatment options.